 Here is Cyndi’s studio version of “Home on Christmas Day,” which was written with frequent collaborators Rob Hyman (of the Hooters) and William Wittman.

-When my friend Patrick Pocklington invited my boyfriend Rich and I to see his artist Jason Mraz at Jones Beach in September, we immediately said “yes” because we’re both big fans.
-Especially Rich—he just fell in love with Jason the first time we saw him live.
+When my friend Patrick Pocklington invited me to see his artist Jason Mraz at Jones Beach in September, I was excited because I just fell in love with Jason the first time I saw him live many years ago.
 Of course, Jason was wonderful—he always is—but the surprise of the evening turned out to be his opening act Christina Perri.

 Perri broke through when her song “Jar of Hearts” was featured on an episode of So You Think You Can Dance in 2010 and subsequently charted.
 Seeing as I never watch TV and don’t listen to commercial radio, I had never heard the song.
 At Jones Beach I was impressed with her poise and ineffable loveliness onstage and a completely appealing short set of songs from her debut album Lovestrong.